inmanta/web-console/docs/desired-state-diff/index.md

 ## Data Format

 The amount of changed resources can be big, so we will need paging on this endpoint.
 On the frontend, it would be strange to have pages.
-So we will need to implement a "Load more" button at the end of the list.
+So we will need to implement an infinite scroll mechanism (or load more button).
 We will just grow the list on the frontend.
 On the backend, paging can be done like all other endpoints.

 ```json